-STOCKHOLDER PROPOSALS FOR 2024
+STOCKHOLDER PROPOSALS FOR 2025

 Proposals received from stockholders in accordance with Rule 14a-8 under the Exchange Act are given careful consideration by our Corporate Governance Committee and our Board of Directors.
-If a stockholder intends to present a proposal at our 2024 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act, in order for such stockholder proposal to be included in our proxy statement for that meeting, the stockholder proposal must be received by our corporate headquarters, located at 333 Earle Ovington Boulevard, Suite 900, Uniondale, New York 11553, Attention: Corporate Secretary, on or before December 18, 2023.
+If a stockholder intends to present a proposal at our 2025 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act, in order for such stockholder proposal to be included in our proxy statement for that meeting, the stockholder proposal must be received at our principal executive office, located at Arbor Realty Trust, Inc., 333 Earle Ovington Boulevard, Suite 900, Uniondale, New York 11553, Attention: Corporate Secretary, on or before December 19, 2024.

-In order for a stockholder to nominate directors or propose other business at our 2024 annual meeting of stockholders outside of Rule 14a-8, such nominations or proposal must contain the information required by our bylaws and be received by us in accordance with our bylaws.
-Pursuant to our current bylaws, stockholder nominations or proposals must be submitted no later than December 18, 2023 and no earlier than November 18, 2023; provided, however, in the event that mailing of the notice for the 2024 annual meeting of stockholders is advanced more than 30 days prior to or delayed more than 30 days after April 17, 2024, to be timely, a proposal by a stockholder must be delivered not earlier than the 150th day prior to the date of mailing of the notice for such meeting and not later than the close of business on the later of (1) the 120th day prior to the date of mailing of the notice for such meeting and (2) the tenth day following the date on which public announcement of the date of such meeting is first made.
+In order for a stockholder to nominate directors or propose other business at our 2025 annual meeting of stockholders outside of Rule 14a-8, such nominations or proposal must contain the information required by our bylaws and be received by us in accordance with our bylaws.
+Pursuant to our current bylaws, stockholder nominations or proposals must be delivered to the Secretary at our principal executive office no later than 5:00 p.m., ET, December 19, 2024 and no earlier than November 19, 2024; provided, however, in the event that mailing of the notice for the 2025 annual meeting of stockholders is advanced more than 30 days prior to or delayed more than 30 days after May 22, 2024, to be timely, a proposal by a stockholder must be delivered not earlier than the 150th day prior to the date of such meeting and not later than 5:00 p.m., ET, on the later of (1) the 120th day prior to the date of such meeting, as originally convened, or (2) the tenth day following the date on which public announcement of the date of such meeting is first made.